-Corporate Law Practice
+Corporate & Securities Law Practice

-The Corporate Law practice of Davidoff Hutcher & Citron provides a full range of representation services to public and private middle market and smaller client companies.
+The Corporate and Securities Law practice of Davidoff Hutcher & Citron provides a full range of representation services to public and private middle market and smaller client companies.
 These services include traditional corporate representation, mergers and acquisitions, equity and debt financing, and corporate governance, as well as securities regulations and compliance.
 In advising our clients, we become closely involved in their businesses, enabling us to assist with a wide range of business matters, including introductions to sources of financing or other services.

-In our New York corporate law practice, we counsel entrepreneurs and executives at all stages of corporate development, beginning with selecting the appropriate type of entity: C corporation, S corporation, limited liability company, partnership or limited partnership, and thereafter with shareholders agreements and operating agreements.
+In our New York corporate and securities law practice, we counsel entrepreneurs and executives at all stages of corporate development, beginning with selecting the appropriate type of entity: C corporation, S corporation, limited liability company, partnership or limited partnership, and thereafter with shareholders agreements and operating agreements.
 We represent businesses in many industries in connection with all types of commercial contracts, such as license agreements, franchise agreements, non-competition agreements, confidentiality agreements, employment agreements, consulting agreements, distribution agreements, joint venture agreements, and merger, stock purchase and asset purchase agreements.

 Our corporate lawyers often act as outside general counsel for small-cap and mid-cap, public and private companies.
 For public companies, we handle all Securities and Exchange Commission (SEC) filings.
 For nearly 50 years, our corporate lawyers have represented hundreds of private companies from their formation through their sale or Initial Public Offering (IPO).
 We also have extensive experience in reverse merger and Alternative Public Offering (APO) strategies as a vehicle for a private company to become public.
 Our corporate lawyers represent underwriters, investment banks, placement agents, venture capitalists, private equity, and pools of investors in all types of corporate financings.